Halophilus/Animation-Scripts/README.md

 To use the script, follow these steps:

-    Make sure you have Python installed on your system.
-    Install the Pillow library using pip: pip install Pillow Replace 'path/to/your/font_file.ttf' in the script with the actual path to the font file you want to use.
+    Replace 'path/to/your/font_file.ttf' in the script with the actual path to the font file you want to use.
     Modify the char_set variable if you want to use a different set of characters for testing.
     Set the min_size and max_size variables to the desired range of font sizes you want to test.